Birmingham Moor Street railway station: Earlier history (1909–1987)

-Because the station was built on a confined site, it was equipped with two electrically operated traversers at the buffer end of the platforms as a space saving measure, in order to allow locomotives to move sideways between tracks, instead of having to reverse through crossovers.
+The station was equipped with two electrically operated traversers at the buffer end of the platforms, as a space saving measure (given its confined site) in order to allow locomotives to move sideways between tracks, instead of having to reverse through crossovers.
 The traversers were removed from service in 1967, when all services to the station switched to diesel multiple unit operation.

 Trains only used Moor Street during Mondays to Saturdays; on Sundays, Snow Hill station was quiet enough to allow trains to terminate there instead.

 In 1948, upon nationalisation, Moor Street came under the control of the Western Region of British Railways, transferring to the London Midland Region, in 1963.

-Snow Hill station was run down during the late 1960s, and on 4 March 1968 the line between the junction with the Moor Street branch and Birmingham Snow Hill, including Snow Hill tunnel closed, leaving Moor Street as an isolated terminus for local trains.
+Snow Hill station was run down during the late 1960s and, on 4 March 1968, the line between the junction with the Moor Street branch and Birmingham Snow Hill, including Snow Hill tunnel closed, leaving Moor Street as an isolated terminus for local trains.
 Moor Street itself came under threat of closure in 1969, however five local authorities objected and took the case to the High Court, which sided with the local authorities, preventing closure.